ISHITA-PATOLIYA792/MAD-PROJECT-REBUIRSEMENT-APP/README.md

 # Reimburse Desk

-A comprehensive, modern expense reimbursement management system built with Flutter.
+A comprehensive, modern expense reimbursement management system built with Flutter and Supabase.

 ## Table of Contents